Mit farmakhte oygn

 | Di goldene pave | The golden peacock |

-| derkenstu in fli, | you recognize in its flight, |
+| derkenstu in fli, | you recognize in flight, |

-| Un a benkshaft vert shener | And yearning is nicer |
+| Un a benkshaft vert shener | And yearning is lovelier |

 | ven zi iz fun nisht-hi. | when it is from somewhere else. |